PSPDFKit-labs/docsignals/README.md

          ══════════════════════════════════════════════════════════════════════════════
 ```

-Ask typed questions of your documents.
-Get structured signals for agentic workflows, with the page each answer came from.
+Ask typed questions about your docs, and get structured signals for agentic workflows, with citations.

-> **⚡ Try it in a minute, with no API keys.** Five example documents ship with their extraction already recorded.
+> **⚡ Try it in a minute, with no API keys.** Replay five pre-recorded examples..
 [Clone, install, run](#-try-it-in-a-minute-with-no-api-keys).

 > **🤝 Contributions welcome!** Have a question that every contract, invoice, or claim form should answer?
 We'd love it in the standard pack.
 [See how to contribute](#-contributing) or just open a PR.